idelgado/simplelauncher/README.md

 *Are there other ways to test for transient state bugs?*

-Yes, if your device is rooted you can put the application in the background, manually kill the process via adb ``` adb shell pkill your.package.name ````, and then re-launch the application.
+Yes, if your device is rooted you can put the application in the background, manually kill the process via adb ``` adb shell pkill your.package.name ```, and then re-launch the application.
 This should produce the same behavior as described above.

+## Credits

+The original launcher app was forked from [simplelauncher](https://github.com/arnabc/simplelauncher) and modified to implement the transient state utility.